“Man bites robot dog."

 Sorry for the spicy, but really.

 We see the hazards all too clearly: decimated creativity and declining originality.
+Frictionless production, symbiotically linked to programmatic least-cost/lowest-value media purchasing.

-The same shite, only doubled down, that’s resulted in close to zero advertising-attributable growth among major brands over the last 16 all-digital dog years.
+The same shite, only doubled down, that’s resulted in close to zero advertising-attributable brand growth among major brands over the last 16 all-digital dog years.

-The middle finger of blame for all of this, of course, doesn’t rest solely, or even disproportionately on either the soulless digital platforms or, more recently, their AI-inventing counterparts.
+The middle finger of blame for all of this, of course, doesn’t rest solely, or even disproportionately on either the soulless digital platforms or, more recently, their new AI-inventing counterparts.

 The fault, dear clients and agency colleagues, lies not only in our magnificent seven superstars, but in ourselves.

-So instead of backing up over roadkill, maybe we start asking ourselves, “what means better?”
+But instead of backing up over roadkill, maybe we start asking ourselves, “what means better?”

 Fantasy?
 Maybe, maybe not.